Why it matters

 - In most cases, tab order should match the expected reading order (left-to-right and top-to-bottom).

-Make sure elements that repeat on multiple pages have a consistent tab order across all pages.
+Make sure elements that appear in multiple views have a consistent tab order.

-- For example, if multiple pages in a site have a navigation bar, a search field, and a settings menu, these elements should have the same relative tab order in every view.
+- For example, if multiple views in an application have a navigation bar, a search field, and a settings menu, these elements should have the same relative tab order in every view.

 Don't make non-interactive elements focusable.